VaidotasOstasevicius/Prime/README.md

 Once that is done you will be asked to enter the number of primes, enter it in the console.
 Once that is done the program should start running.

-Note: I have very litte experience in formatting tables.
+Note: I have litte experience in formatting tables.
 The formating code could be refactored using a java table formatting library which would make the code simpler and easier to read.

+What I am pleased with:

+I think i've written a pretty good prime algorithm, while it is still O(n^2), it skips the unecessary calculations by discarding even numbers.

+What I would do if I had more time:

+Most likely look at the formatting again, while it does what it's supposed to do I think I could write it better given more time.